IhabMortada/data-visualization/README.md

-# Beiersdorf Shared Services: Data Science Hub
+# Company Shared Services: Data Science Hub

-This is a project I completed as part of the application process for the Full Stack Developer position at Beiersdorf's Data Science Hub.
+This is a project I completed as part of the application process for the Full Stack Developer position at a Company's Data Science Hub.
 The project involved implementing a web application that interacts with an AI model for analyzing images of human skin in the context of consumer studies.
 The application was built using React for the front-end and Node.js for the back-end.

 ## Project Overview